Starting Milkweed Seeds Inside for a

 For annual milkweed, starting seeds indoors can mean the difference between a long summer of beautiful blooms with butterflies, or the joyless alternative above.
 I know what I’m choosing…

 Note: While starting seeds indoors is a fantastic option for starting your annual milkweed supply, it’s much easier to continue that supply by taking yearly milkweed cuttings in fall or winter.

-Click Here for Milkweed Seed Starting Results (update by 2-28-2015)
+Click Here for Milkweed Seed Starting Results (update coming March 2016)